List of Puella Magi Madoka Magica characters: Oriko Magica characters

 A magical girl with the ability to see into the future.
-She looked up to her father, who was a government official, until he hung himself after being caught doing illegal business, which in turn left Oriko betrayed by her classmates.
+She looked up to her father, who was a government official, until he hanged himself after being caught doing illegal business, which in turn left Oriko betrayed by her classmates.
 She made a contract to Kyubey wishing to know the meaning of her life, gaining the ability to see into the future, which also gives her foresight in battles, where she attacks using metal orbs.

-After seeing a vision of a destructive witch — Kriemhild Gretchen — she cannot possibly defeat, she makes it her goal to kill Madoka in order to prevent her from becoming a witch and destroying the world.
+After seeing a vision of a destructive witch – Kriemhild Gretchen – she cannot possibly defeat, she makes it her goal to kill Madoka in order to prevent her from becoming a witch and destroying the world.
 She attempts this by nominating Yuma as a magical girl candidate, and sending Kirika to hunt other magical girls, in order to distract Kyubey from making a contact with Madoka.
 She eventually succeeds in killing Madoka by impaling her on a shard of Kirika's shattered witch form, but dies from a gunshot wound she received from Homura while doing so.
 She then appears in the new timeline, fully aware of her previous actions, but is supported by the new Kirika and can move on.

 In Symmetry Diamond, Oriko instead sees only Walpurgisnacht, and teams up with Kirika to stop it.
 She later meets Yuma in a park, and eventually helps out the girl by directing her to a new family after learning of her abusive household situation.